superchris/stirtrek-2024/index.md

 - Frameworks that reinvent rather than leverage standards
 - Transpiling to obsolete JS versions
 - Complex builds
 - Oscillations between SPA vs server rendered

 ---

-# But it's doesn't have to be this way...
+# So we have all these great things
+## But we have we made the experience of web application development better?

 ---

-# Let's talk about some good ideas!
+# Let's see what we can do about that!

 ---

-# Let's talk about managing state...
+# First, let's talk about managing state...

 ---